Qiu-Group/EXPH/README.md

 3. Symmetry is available for finite Q!

-4. Exciton Band Input is available for BGW! (see ./Utilities)
+4. Exciton Band Input is available for BGW! (see Tutorial second section finite Q-BGW)

 5. Tutorial is available!